arangodb/arangodb/Documentation/Books/Manual/DataModeling/Views/README.md

 ### View Types

-The currently supported view implementations are: **iresearch** as described in [IResearch View](../Views/IResearch.md).
+The currently supported view implementation is: **iresearch** as described in [IResearch View](../Views/IResearch.md).